 Mary in Norfolk.
+It provides

-not only the records of the Parish Council's proceedings, but
+not only the records of the Parish Council's proceedings,

 documents in this website open in .pdf format which requires

 on the Adobe icon in the left column to download Adobe Reader.

-LATEST PARISH COUNCIL
+PARISH COUNCIL NEWS

-replaces the update of 16th November 2015 - To view
+(This replaces the update of 30th May 2016 - To view

 previous updates, click

-next parish council meeting agenda
+- next parish council meeting

 - the latest Ashby rainfall figures - see the HANDBOOK

-Please take note of the REMINDERS
+take note of the REMINDERS shown

-shown below the Latest News Section.
+below the Latest News Section.

-The confirmed minutes of the last (November)
+The draft minutes of the last (19 May 2016)

 parish council meeting can be found in Latest Minutes

-the MANAGEMENT page.
+on the MANAGEMENT page.

 Next Parish Council meeting